NBA Rumors: Jason Kidd Could Be The Top Candidate To Replace Luke Walton As Lakers Head Coach

 “I’m going nowhere,” Rivers said, as quoted by The San Diego Union-Tribune.
 “I can tell you that straight and up front.
 I’m going to be here until [Clippers owner] Steve [Ballmer] says ‘Get out.’
 I plan on being here a long time.”

-Jason Kidd has not commented on the rumors connecting him to the Los Angeles Lakers, but if true then the Lakers could have some competition for his services.
+Jason Kidd has not commented on the rumors connecting him to the Los Angeles Lakers, but if it’s true, then the Lakers could have some competition for his services.
 His name has also been mentioned as a potential candidate for the head coaching job at Cal, which just fired Wyking Jones after two seasons.